-Figure 7-20 shows the demand growth and the resources in-service for a future with a high gas price.
+Moving on to an examination of the impacts of other future uncertainties, Figure 7-21 shows the demand growth and the resource build-out for a future with a high gas price.
 For the high-gas-price case, natural gas prices average \$8.04 per million Btu over the 20-year study period compared to an average gas price of \$4.96 per million Btu over all futures.
 The demand growth for this future is very close to the medium forecast.
 Also, this future has no carbon tax and electricity prices are somewhat high at about \$57 per megawatt-hour.
-Because of the high gas price and because there is no carbon tax in this future, the model chose to build coal along with wind and conservation and a few combustion turbines.
+Because of the high gas price and because there is no carbon tax in this future, the model chose to build coal along with wind and conservation but it built no combustion turbines.
 This example illustrates how the plan can adapt to variations in future conditions.
+The plan contains a schedule to build combustion turbines (during the later stages of the study period) but due to conditions in this particular future, the model determined that it wasn't necessary.